ayushbhardwaj10/Natural-Language-Processing/PDF- removing single line header footer/README.md

 NOTE : Code is developed for general requirements, it can be manipulated for specific requirements.
 Code is very scalable :)
 Scalability is kept in mind since PDF documents have different formats and require different set of rules to handel it's processing.
+Any modification of code to enhance it's efficiency will be very well appreciated.

 Features of code :